-These pools tend to stick out to many homeowners and when set up they are usually placed in the center of their backyard.
+These pools tend to stick out to many homeowners, and when set up, they are usually placed in the center of their backyard.

-This placement causes long-term damage to the layer of grass and vegetation which fail to grow in the spot below.
+This placement causes long-term damage to the layer of grass and vegetation, which fail to grow in the spot below.

 Is a Pool A Good Investment?

-They provide a place to entertain, improve your quality of life along with a place to relax from the heat of the day.
+They provide a place to entertain, and improve your quality of life along with a place to relax from the heat of the day.

 However, in the overall scheme of things, there is a large debate over the actual return on your investment when you build a pool.